BrightSpots/rcv/README.md

     `$ ./gradlew run` (or, if you're on Windows: `gradlew run`)

-    If you get a "Permission denied" error in Linux or MacOS, you need to mark the script as executable with:
+    If you get a "permission denied" error in Linux or MacOS, you need to mark the script as executable with:

     `$ chmod 777 gradlew`